Peter Bull

-Peter Cecil Bull (21 March 1912 – 20 May 1984) was a British actor who appeared on the stage and in supporting roles in such films as The African Queen, Tom Jones and Dr. Strangelove.
-Peter Bull wrote twelve books.
+Peter Cecil Bull (21 March 1912 – 20 May 1984) was a British actor who appeared on the stage and in supporting roles in such films as The African Queen, Tom Jones and Dr. Strangelove; he wrote twelve books.

 Biography

 Pre-war

 He was the fourth and youngest son of William Bull, later Sir William Bull, 1st Baronet, Member of Parliament for Hammersmith.
 Bull was educated at Winchester College.
 His first professional stage appearance was in If I Were You at the Shaftesbury Theatre in 1933.